TechWareDev/WS8_N8N/README.md

 - Each member must work only in their branch
 - Use clear and short commit messages
 - Don’t try push directly to the main branch
-- Keep your work inside tasks/ or notes.md as possible